Judge denies ACLU’s request to stop removal of tents at Boston homeless encampment

 While many tents have been removed from the Mass and Cass encampment, hundreds of people are now living a few blocks away in the area of Newmarket Square and Atkinson Street.

-During her first full day on the job, Mayor Michelle Wu temporarily paused the removal of tents while the lawsuit was heard.
+Earlier in the day, Wu temporarily paused the removal of tents while the lawsuit was heard.
+It’s not clear if the city will start immediately clearing tents again.

 “I think across the board, there is agreement that we need to take a public health lens and a housing lens to this crisis,” Wu said.